-Is Your iPod AUX In, or AUX Out?
+Is your iPod AUX in, or AUX out?

-One downside to an auxiliary input is a lack of power: While some options, like an iPod dock, allow you to charge the iPod while you listen, a patch cable only does the job of sending the audio signal to the player.
+While some options, like an iPod dock, allow you to charge the iPod while you listen, a patch cable only does the job of sending the audio signal to the player.
 If your vehicle is equipped with a cigarette lighter or a power port, both Apple and third-party developers offer chargers that allow you to recharge your iPod in your car.
 And if you're worried about your iPod sliding around your car and getting scratched, it might be a good idea to get a mount to keep it in place.